faenrandir/a_careful_examination/content/documents/book_of_mormon/king_james_version_errors_in_isaiah.md

     > If the Book of Mormon’s rendering of Isaiah 6 and 7 constituted a more accurate translation than the KJV, it would be expected to differ from the KJV in ways that parallel at least some of these revisions. **It does not.
 In every case it more closely follows the KJV**. (emphasis added)

-* Grant Hardy, a foremost [LDS Scholar on the Book of Mormon](https://en.wikipedia.org/wiki/Grant_Hardy) has suggested that the Isaiah in the Book of Mormon is not what we would expect from an ancient source at 600 BC.  {{ link(text="He wrote", path="/excerpt-on-isaiah-from-hardys-readers-guide/") }}:
+* Grant Hardy, a foremost [LDS Scholar on the Book of Mormon](https://en.wikipedia.org/wiki/Grant_Hardy) has suggested that the Isaiah in the Book of Mormon is not what we would expect from an ancient source at 600 BC.
+[He wrote](/excerpt-on-isaiah-from-hardys-readers-guide/):

     > Latter-day Saints sometimes brush such criticism [that the Book of Mormon pulls from deutero-Isaiah] aside, asserting that such interpretations are simply the work of academics who do not believe in prophecy, but **this is clearly an inadequate (and inaccurate) response to a significant body of detailed historical and literary analysis**.